 Corona, terminology and translation

-Stay safe and out of harm’s way everyone!
+It’s important for everyone to stay safe and out of harm’s way during these challenging times.

 Leave a Reply